St Barnabas' Church, Balsall Heath Explained

 History

-The church was built between 1898 and 1904 to designs of the architect Thomas Proud, and was consecrated by Charles Gore, Bishop of Worcester on Saturday 10 June 1904.[2]
-It acquired its own parish in 1905 with land taken from St Paul's Church, Balsall Heath.[3]
+The church was built between 1898 and 1904 according to designs made by architect Thomas Proud.
+The structure was consecrated by Charles Gore, Bishop of Worcester on Saturday 10 June 1904.[2]
+It acquired its own parish in 1905, with land taken from St Paul's Church, Balsall Heath.[3]

-A fire in 1970 resulted in an extensive rebuild.
-In 1990 the church was merged with St Agatha's Church, Sparkbrook to form a united parish.
-The parish stands in the Anglo-Catholic tradition of the Church of England: as it rejects the ordination of women, it receives alternative episcopal oversight from the Bishop of Oswestry (currently Paul Thomas).[4]
+A fire in 1970 resulted in an extensive rebuilding.
+In 1990, the church was merged with St Agatha's Church, Sparkbrook to form a united parish.
+The parish stands in the Anglo-Catholic tradition of the Church of England—such as the rejection of the ordination of women in priestly service.
+The church receives an alternative episcopal oversight from the Bishop of Oswestry (currently Paul Thomas).[4]

 Notes and References